RWLPedal/music-pcbs/OverdriveFuzz/DirtyBirdFuzz/README.md

 ## Layout

 This pedal does not use a standard layout.
 The knobs are the [6-knob layout](https://github.com/RWLPedal/music-pcbs/blob/main/instructions/DRILLING.md), but there are an additional two switches below the bottom knobs.
+The switches are aligned directly below the left and right columns of knobs.
+You should space the switch holes 20.9mm below the knobs.

 ### Screenshots